philippesalvail/m4-2-react--ecosystem/README.md

 };
 ```

+> Read more about `useParams`, and React Router in general, using their documentation: https://reactrouter.com/web/api/Hooks/useparams

 Next, we'll need to use that itemId to access the underlying item data (the product name, its price, etc).

 In our new `ItemDetails` component, import `items` from `src/data.js`, and use the `itemId` to look up the data.